vsch/SimpleSerialConnectorService/README.md

 service to allow multiple plugins to share the library and provide serial port connectivity without conflicting with each other.

-To make the service compatible with the JetBrains maintained `Serial Monitor` plugin, the service and associated interfaces were copied into this plugin.
+To make the service compatible with the JetBrains maintained `Serial Port Monitor` plugin, the service and associated interfaces were copied into this plugin.

-The idea was that if `Serial Port Monitor` plugin is installed then this plugin's `JsscSerialService` will delegate all calls to the `Serial Monitor`'s `JsscSerialService`.
+The idea was that if `Serial Port Monitor` plugin is installed then this plugin's `JsscSerialService` will delegate all calls to the `Serial Port Monitor`'s `JsscSerialService`.
 If the `Serial Port Monitor` plugin is not installed, then this plugin will provide the service via its own implementation using the [jscc - Java Simple Serial Connector] library.

 Effectively, any plugin can implement serial monitoring by including this plugin as a dependency and seamlessly provide serial port communication with or without `Serial Port Monitor` being